SarvnazRmn/Emotion-Detection-LLM/README.md

 - [Requirements](#requirements)
 - [License](#license)

+## 📚 Dataset

+You can find the official dataset and task details on the [BRIGHTER dataset page](https://brighter-dataset.github.io/).

 ## Data

 The dataset for this task is provided in a CSV format.
 The training data consists of text snippets labeled with one or more of the emotions listed above.
 The format of the data is as follows: